datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 # Scope

-The scope of this document is intended to be limited to the shared resource server endpoints, and their associated authorisation contexts.
+The scope of this document is intended to be limited to the resource server endpoints related to banking, and their associated authorisation contexts.

 # Terminology